[PREV - KEY_ISSUE] [TOP]

 October 21, 2014

-The topic at hand: in the case of
+The topic at hand: in the case of a

-a legal mind like Richard Posner
+legal mind like Richard Posner, the

-argument is raised to an art form:
+bad-faith argument is raised to an art

-Admire the cavalcade of
+form: One must admire the cavalcade of

 out-of-context quotations, distorted